w3c/security-request/.github/ISSUE_TEMPLATE/request-review-for-a-fpwd.md

 ---

-Note that the Security WG prefers groups to run a self-review around the time of FPWD.
-Let us know when you have done it.
-Get advice on how to do that at https://w3ctag.github.io/security-questionnaire/.
+We prefers groups to run a self-review around the time of FPWD.
+See https://w3ctag.github.io/security-questionnaire/.

 If you still want us to review your spec, please provide the information below.